Hiren1604/Rainfall-Prediction-Model/README.md

-# Rainfall-Prediction-Model
-Rainfall prediction is a crucial application of weather forecasting that aids in agriculture, water resource management, and disaster preparedness.
-This project utilizes historical weather data and machine learning techniques to predict rainfall based on various meteorological parameters such as temperature, humidity, pressure, and wind speed.
+Rainfall prediction plays a vital role in agriculture, water resource management, and disaster preparedness.
+This project leverages historical weather data and machine learning techniques to forecast rainfall using key meteorological parameters, including temperature, humidity, pressure, and wind speed.